metacpan/metacpan-cpan-extracted/distros/T/Tk-AppWindow/README.md

 ## Tk::DynaMouseWheelBind

 For mouse wheel scrolling of all kinds of Panes and Canvasses.
+We do not want to make it a prerequisite because it is failing a lot of tests on CPAN currently.
+The module seems fine though.

 ## On Windows